marykdb/maryk/store/rocksdb/documentation/storage.md

   indicating when the record was created.
 Is never changed afterwards.
 - KEY:SOFT_DELETE_INDICATOR:VERSION = Boolean.
 Indicates if the record was
   soft deleted.
 SoftDelete indicator is 0.
 Boolean is a value of 0 or 1.
-- KEY:LAST_UPDATE_INDICATOR = VERSION.
-This pair stores the latest
-  version which is stored and is always updated on any add, change, delete.
-  The indicator is `0b1000`
 - KEY:REFERENCE:VERSION = VALUE.
 All values are stored with a key and property reference and version.